AnonymousPlanet/thgtoa/guide.md

 It's no secret that Instagram is part of Facebook however it's more lenient than Facebook when it comes to user verification.
 It's quite unlikely you'll get suspended or banned after signing-up.
 But it could help.

+It's also possible that they ask you to take a selfie video or picture making certain gestures to prove your identity.
+If that's the case, I'm afraid it's a dead end for now.

 For instance I noticed that you'll have less issues creating a Facebook account if you already have a valid Instagram account.
 You should always create an Instagram account before attempting Facebook.

 Unfortunately there are some limitations when using the web version of Instagram.
 For instance you won't be able to enable Authenticator 2FA from the web for a reason I don't understand.